PRESENTER Aaron Sloman

 I'll give examples of requirements for construction kits and reasoning mechanisms that seem to have been used in ancient mathematical discoveries -- e.g. the amazing geometrical and topological discoveries reported in Euclid's Elements, extending earlier forms of spatial intelligence to use forms of spatial reasoning (e.g. "Diagrams in minds") that are still not replicated in current AI systems, using mechanisms as yet unknown to neuroscience, e.g. because current neural models explain only discoveries involving classification, correlation. and probabilities, but not discoveries of impossibility and necessity noticed by Immanuel Kant as essential features of mathematical knowledge.

-I suspect that when Turing wrote (Turing 1939, Sec.
+I suspect, but cannot demonstrate, that when Turing wrote (Turing 1939, Sec.
 11)"Mathematical reasoning may be regarded rather schematically as the exercise of a combination of two faculties, which we may call intuition and ingenuity.
 The activity of the intuition consists in making spontaneous judgments which are not the result of conscious trains of reasoning.
 These judgments are often but by no means invariably correct. . . .
 The exercise of ingenuity in mathematics consists in aiding the intuition through suitable arrangements of propositions, and perhaps geometrical figures or drawings."he was beginning to move toward ideas something like those presented here.
 I suspect, but cannot demonstrate, that this was connected with his thinking in the paper on morphogenesis.

 What sorts of mechanisms can explain mathematical/spatial cognition?